wcrichter/pharma-student-api/readme.md

 - The pharmacy API depends on [CouchDB](http://couchdb.apache.org/) running on locally on http://127.0.0.1:5984/.
 You can adjust the port number within **dal.js**, if necessary.

-0. Run the following terminal commands clone the repo from GitHub, install the project dependencies and start the API on port 8080:
+0. Run the following terminal commands to clone the repo from GitHub, install the project dependencies and start the API on port 8080:

     ```
     $ git clone https://github.com/jrs-innovation-center/pharma-student-api.git